progapandist/rubotnik/README.md

 - [ ] Support for other Messenger UI elements like *List Template*
 - [ ] Integration with NLU services like Wit.ai and API.ai

-Most of all, I'll appreciate any help with turning **Rubotnik** into a proper gem with generators for folder structure and **other grown-up things**.
+Most of all, I'll appreciate any help with turning **Rubotnik** into a proper gem with generators for new projects and **other grown-up things**.

 You're welcome to fork the project and create a PR or you can just email me and I'll add you as a collaborator.
 Let's be friends.
+Bot power!

 ---